 The reception hours are Tuesday, Wednesday, Thursday 9:30-11:30.

 Step 4 – Submit the application/provide biometric data/pay visa fee

-On the interview day, submit your documents to the consular officer and pay visa fee.
-C Visa fee – 430 CNY.
+After submitting your documents to the consular officer you will receive the invoice to be paid in the bank.
 The visa consular fee is non-refundable.
 The Embassy is not responsible for costs that can be incurred if a visa is refused.

 As from 12 October 2015 all applicants will be required to provide their biometric data (10 fingerprints and a digital photograph) when applying for a Schengen visa.
 It is a simple procedure that only takes a few minutes.

-When applying for the first time, all applicants will have to appear in person at a consulate or an external service provider.
-Biometric data, along with the data provided in the Schengen visa application form, will be recorded in the Visa Information System (VIS)database and stored for five years.
+When applying for the first time, all applicants will have to appear in person at the Embassy or VFS for biometric data collection (photo, fingerprints).
+Biometric data, along with the data provided in the Schengen visa application form, will be recorded in the Visa Information System (VIS) database and stored for five years.
 Frequent travellers will only have to complete the procedure once within this period, as the fingerprints will be copied from the previous application file in the VIS.

 The VIS will contain all Schengen visa applications and the decisions taken by any Schengen State's consulate.
 This will facilitate visa application procedures and checks at external border of the European Union, as well as enhance security.
 The recourse to biometric technology will protect visa applicants better against identity theft and prevent false identifications, which in certain cases lead to a refusal of a visa or entry to a person who is entitled to enter.
 This will also allow to establish more easily the lawful use of previous visas and applicants' travel history (e.g. when applying for a multiple-entry visa).